greenmtnboy/fundiverse/README.md

-## Fundiverse is Stock Accumulation Platform
+## Fundiverse is Your UI For Building Custom Index Funds

+- Money never leaves your brokerage.
+- Customize to your priorities, knowledge, or beliefs
+- Index the SP500 with as little as $500 dollars.

 Indexing has been a gospel of long-term investing for years.
 The central tenet of buying diverse funds that capture large portions of the market and holding them for a long-duration has proven it's value again and again.